buildbot/buildbot/README.md

 ### REST API ###

+* Support paging, filtering, and so on of data API results.
+  (Use TastyPie's URL parameters as a model) :runner:
-* Use plurals in path elements (/changes/NNN rather than /change/NNN)
+* Use plurals in path elements (/changes/NNN rather than /change/NNN) :runner:
-* Return dates as strings
+* Return dates as strings :runner:
+* Add cache headers to the HTTP server, based on information encoded in the resource types regarding immutability and speed of change. :runner:

-### Vague Ideas ###
+### Localization ###

-These are just "things that need doing", where we don't have much idea *how* yet:

-* i18n/l10n support so contributors can easily translate the web UI => dojo has support for i18n/l10n and accessibility
-* Use TastyPie as a model for a generic REST API library => We decided to use data as a basis for REST API, we just need a translation layer for data <-> json REST, implemented in rest.py

-* Need to download bootstrap from upstream instead of having a hardcopy in our source code.
+Need to figure out how to do this!

 ## Database ##

 ### Schema Changes ###

 * Remove ``is_dir`` from the changes table (and ignore/remove it everywhere else)
-* ``changesources``
+* Add ``changesources`` :runner:
-* replace ``builds`` with a useful representation of builds
-* ``steps``
-* ``logs``
-* ``logchunks``

 ### DB API Changes ###

-* Switch to use epoch time throughout the DB API.
-* Use None/NULL, not -1, as the "no results yet" sentinel value in buildsets and buildrequests
+* Use None/NULL, not -1, as the "no results yet" sentinel value in buildsets and buildrequests :runner:
 * Make `completeBuildSet` return true if the database claims to have updated the row, and use that to narrow the race condition in `maybeBuildsetComplete`
 * Use sa.Text instead of sa.String(LEN), so we have unlimited-length strings.
   Where indexes -- especially unique indexes -- are required on these columns, add sha1 hash columns and index those.